bhstark2/dns-forwarder-analysis/draft-stark-add-dns-forwarder-analysis.md

  - The CE router is updated to provide Encrypted Resolver info in DHCP/RA
  - The CE router gets its Encrypted Resolver info from DHCP; getting that was part of the update
+ - The upstream ISP has updated its core network resolver to support encryption, and announces this resolver in DHCP

 Expected behaviors: